emmeowzing/vulns-count/README.md

     ```
 2. Update `lambda-job/src/get-vulns.py` to have the correct agent IDs in `entrypoint`'s `agent_ids` dict.
 3. Next, `cd` into `lambda-job`, followed by executing `build-update.sh`, which will install the Python `../requirements.txt` into `src` alongside `get-vulns.py` and zip it all together.
 4. Now, we just need to create and invoke our Lambda function.
+Update the role ARN in `lambda-job/src/job.tf`'s `aws_lambda_function` resource definition.
-Initialize and apply the `lambda-job` folder with Terraform in the same manner as above with `ubuntu18` and `centos`, followed by invoking your function  with
+5. Initialize and apply the `lambda-job` folder with Terraform in the same manner as above with `ubuntu18` and `centos`, followed by invoking your function  with
     ```shell script
     aws-vault exec <profile_id> -- aws lambda invoke --function-name publish-vulns response.json && cat response.json | jq -r
     ```